 A Culture of Excellence and Care

-While we are Brighton’s third largest employer with 605 staff, we recognize and value that one of our greatest strengths continues to derive from the friendships and alliances found throughout the Hospital.
+Platte Valley Medical Center is proud of our Planetree Designation which represents the highest level of evidence based achievement in patient/person-centered care.
+All employees at Platte Valley Medical Center commit to the PVMC Behavior Standards that help to sustain our culture of excellence.
+PVMC is Brighton’s third largest employer with 605 staff and we recognize and value that one of our greatest strengths continues to derive from the friendships and alliances found throughout the Hospital.

 A Culture of Safety